Basic Bushcraft Skills

 Trap it

-The second method is to dig a hole and place the plastic sheet over the top with stone round the edge to keep it in place.
+The second method is to dig a hole and place the plastic sheet over the top with stones around the edge to keep it in place.
 Put a container underneath and place a small stone in the middle of the plastic to create a low point over the container.
 The moisture in the soil and natural condensation will collect on the underside of the plastic and drip off the lowest point into your container.

 Get it from plants

 There are a number of plants that contain drinkable water but the chances of these being around when you need them are slim.
 If you know how to recognise edible mushrooms or berries then putting a load of them in some cloth and squeezing out the water can provide a nice boost.
-Even something like nettles are edible and crushing or squeezing out the water in some cloth can provide a small but possibly much needed bit of liquid.
+Even something like nettles are edible and crushing or squeezing out the water in some cloth can provide a small but possibly much-needed bit of liquid.
 If you eat the plants directly then your body will require water to digest them, so keep this in mind if your situation is desperate.

 Look for Sphagnum moss

-This type of moss can often be found growing on the floor of pine forests but isnt uncommon in other environments.
+This type of moss can often be found growing on the floor of pine forests but isn’t uncommon in other environments.
 If you see some of this moss then grab a clump of it and squeeze out all the water.
 It typically grows on very damp soil in very large patches and will give you a huge amount of water, though it may not taste very nice.

 Making water safe to drink